 The Mosman Anglican Church.
 Qld.
 Australia

 With the founding of the Jerusalem church, after the coming of the Holy Spirit, the apostles organized a Christian community enshrining Jesus' principles of discipleship.
 "They devoted themselves to the apostles' teaching and fellowship, to the breaking of bread and prayers".
 "And all who believed were together and had all things in common.
-They gave to those in need and day by day attended the temple together, and breaking bread in their homes they partook of food with glad and generous hearts, praising God and having favour with all the people.
+They gave to those in need and day by day attended the temple together, and breaking bread in their homes they partook of food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day."
 "Now the company of those who believed were of one heart and soul".
 They held all things in common, the apostles spoke with great power and God's grace was upon them.
 Because of their mutual care there was no needy among them.

-Since that time Christians have struggled to live the apostolic life and in so doing, two main patterns have emerged.
+Since that time Christians struggled to live the apostolic life and in so doing, two main patterns have emerged.

 i] The secular life.
 Discipleship lived in the world.